bplmaps/lmec-main-site/content/about/people/rachel-sharer.md

 menu: false

 ---
-Rachel is interested in the way nonprofits and museums operate, as well as the unique, myriad ways that historical institutions can tell stories to the public.
+Rachel is the Development Coordinator at the Leventhal Map & Education Center.
 Prior to the LMEC, she worked at a media nonprofit creating historical and environmental documentaries and previously worked for an international affairs journal.
+She is interested in the way nonprofits and museums operate, as well as the unique, myriad ways that historical institutions can tell stories to the public.
 She holds a B.A. in History and International Studies from Brandeis University.